yevdyko/CV/README.md

 *Itexus*

 *sumApp*.
 A network mapping application that reveals the kinds of relationships people have to one another.
-- Built a member invitation system with custom email template editor using Mandrill as sending emails service.
-It consists of email sending statistics, section with actions for sending different kinds of bulk emails, email template editor and email history.
+- Built a member invitation system with custom email template editor using Mandrill as email sending service.
+It consists of email sending statistics, section with actions for sending various types of bulk emails, email template editor and email history.
 - Customized Datatables plugin for list views.
 - Implemented client side of member profile pages.

 Technologies: PostgreSQL, Ruby 2.3.1, Ruby on Rails 5, JavaScript, jQuery, AngularJS, Bootstrap, HAML/SCSS, Capistrano, Sidekiq.